New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - New York has two wins against the spread, and is 2-5 overall, at home this year.

-- New York has hit the over in four of seven games at home this season.
+- In four of seven games at home this year, New York has hit the over.

 - Jets home games this season average 44.2 total points, 2.7 more than this outing's over/under (41.5).

-- Away from home, Jacksonville has two wins against the spread and is 0-6 overall.
+- Jacksonville is 0-6 overall, with two wins against the spread, on the road.

-- Away from home, the Jaguars are winless ATS (0-1) as 1.5-point underdogs or more.
+- On the road, the Jaguars are winless ATS (0-1) as 1-point underdogs or more.

-- Jacksonville has gone over the total once in six away games this year.
+- This year, in six away games, Jacksonville has hit the over once.

 Powered by Data Skrive.